 drawings & watercolour

-Why Paint with Watercolour?
+Why do you Paint with Watercolour?

 What subjects does Tricia Hood paint in watercolour?